bymattlee/bymattlee-11ty-starter/README.md

 * Spins up a local development environment through Browsersync
 * Browser reload when NJK, JS, image, SVG or asset files are updated
 * Styles are injected when SCSS files are updated
-* Uses Modernizr to detect flexbox and SVG compatibility.
-If flexbox and/or SVG are not supported, a message will display asking the user to upgrade to latest version of the browser

 ##### Markup
 * Features Eleventy as the static site generator